 YourMoneyFurther.com reinforces key campaign messages and includes a filter-enabled credit union finder.
 The data for the credit union finder is based on NCUA call reports and is updated quarterly.
 Need to make changes to your credit union listing on the finder?
 Reach out to email@example.com.

 Yes!
-As a contributor, your credit union is ranked at the top of a relevant zip code search results in the credit union finder on YourMoneyFurther.com.
+As a participant, your credit union is ranked at the top of a relevant zip code search results in the credit union finder on YourMoneyFurther.com.
 Additionally, your credit union is designated with a large blue star and the products/solutions offered are graphically highlighted (e.g. ATM, Small Business Lending, Mortgage Lending etc.) For interested credit unions, links to your membership and service pages can be customized with direct links.